projectbuendia/client/README.md

 ## Android SDK packages

-If you're using Android Studio, you don't need to worry about this; it will take care of installing the necessary SDK packages (see Android Studio project setup above).
-You only need to do this if you want to build the client from the command line.
+If you're using Android Studio, you don't need to worry about installing SDK packages; Android Studio will take care of it for you (see **Android Studio project setup** above).
+You only need to install the packages yourself if you want to build the client from the command line.

 The set of Android SDK packages needed to build the client is: